-- 1. The following behaviors may result in suspension from riding the bus. - a.
+- 1. The following behaviors will merit immediate suspension from riding the bus. - a.
 Refusing to follow instructions of the bus driver or others in charge.
 This also includes derogatory remarks to the driver. - b.
 Fighting/weapons: Defined to mean any act leading to verbal or physical assault upon a person or persons, regardless of whether or not promoted by the action of others. - c.
 Smoking, chewing tobacco, drugs and alcohol: Defined to mean any act leading to or participating in the activities. - d.
-Opening or tampering with the emergency door: Defined to mean any act regarding the opening of an emergency door or latching or unlatching the lock on the door. - e.
-Threats: Defined to mean any verbal, written, or gesture of a threat directed at another person. - f.
+Opening or tampering with the emergency door: Defined to mean any act regarding the opening of an emergency door or latching or unlatching the lock on the door. - 2.
+The following behaviors will merit suspension from riding the school bus. - a.
 Profane language, suggestive comments or body language: Defined to mean abusive or derogatory remarks intended to be uncomplimentary or unacceptable. - b.
 Destruction of the bus: Defined to mean any act relating to the marring, cutting, tearing or general destruction of bus facilities.
 Students involved will pay for the damage incurred. - c.
 Repeat offenders: Defined to mean students who have been referred for minor infractions of bus safety not less than one or more than three times inclusively.